About Us

 ESS Legal Assurance Service

-ESS developed the Legal Assurance Service as an innovative solution to bridge this justice gap.
-The service provided mediation and legal representation specifically designed for individuals who did not qualify for free legal aid but could not afford private advocates.
+ESS Creative and Legal Foundation, established in 2013, has consistently worked to promote access to justice for underserved communities in Tanzania.
+In 2018, ESS launched the Legal Assurance Service as an innovative solution to bridge the justice gap.
+This service provided mediation and legal representation specifically designed for individuals who did not qualify for free legal aid but could not afford private advocates.
+The Legal Assurance Service operated until 2023, when the organization transitioned to a new, more inclusive model focused on empowering community leaders to be inclusive when conducting mediation in their communities.

 How the Service Operated